• Mumbai, India

 Q8.
 At what age will an autistic child talk?

-At what age an autistic child will talk depends on the child and their condition.
+A. At what age a child with autism will talk depends on the child and their condition.
 Some learn to talk early, and some even learn to talk after age 5.

 Relevant Articles For You